 If you stand up, your pedaling becomes more erratic, which will confuse the motor and will make it rev and slow down, which is not the best mode to operate a motor.

 Maintain traction at all times.
 Another element, specific to e-biking, is to maintain the traction of both wheels at all times.
 Mountain e-biking will be different in this respect, but for all other types of e-bikes, it makes sense to keep both wheels on the ground while you ride.

 This has to do with the distribution of weight and electric power while riding an e-bike.
 One wheel receives power from the electric motor and the second wheel stabilizes the bike on its track.
 If one of the wheels is up in the air, this balance is not maintained.

 Making turns on an e-bike.
 Turning on an e-bike is quite similar to turning on a conventional bike.
 Also, again, there are some specifics.
 An e-bike generally has a lower center of gravity as compared to a conventional bike.
-This is due to the fact that motor (and often, battery) is located lower – closer to the ground.
+This is due to the fact that the motor (and often, battery) is located lower – closer to the ground.

-Simple turns at a low speed are no problem.
-When making a turn at a higher speed, make sure you stop pedaling when entering the turn, half stand up and gently incline into the turn, letting your e-bike follow the curve.
+Simple turns at low speed are no problem.
+When making a turn at a higher speed, make sure you stop pedaling when entering the turn, half stand up, and gently incline into the turn, letting your e-bike follow the curve.
 Once you are exiting the turn, you can sit down again and start pedaling to accelerate.

 Breaking on an e-bike.
 As the center of gravity is lower on an e-bike, when breaking fast, it makes sense to stand up and put the power of your weight on the handlebar.
 This will lift the center of gravity higher, making the experience more similar to that on a conventional bike.